OrchardCMS/OrchardCore.Commerce/README.md

 ## Setting up your dev environment

 1. Clone this repository.
+2. If not already done, initialize submodules by running `git submodule update --init --recursive`.
-2. Build and run the `SampleWebApp` project.
+3. Build and run the `SampleWebApp` project.
-3. From the admin, enable the module's only feature.
+4. From the admin, enable the module's only feature.
-4. (optional) Start using the features, by creating a new `Product` content type, and adding the product part to it.
+5. (optional) Start using the features, by creating a new `Product` content type, and adding the product part to it.

 ## Demo video